By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

-Caregivers in sub-Saharan Africa and Pakistan are less likely to seek formal healthcare when their infants show the most severe symptoms, according to a comprehensive study spanning seven countries.
+Caregivers in sub-Saharan Africa and Pakistan are less likely to seek formal healthcare when their infants show the most severe symptoms, according to a study by Henry D. Kalter and colleagues published in PLOS Global Public Health (2024).
 The counterintuitive finding reveals that severely ill neonates received formal care in only 8.4% to 41.8% of fatal cases, compared to 15.0% to 66.7% for mild illness cases.

 Contents